afcapel/stimulus-autocomplete/README.md

 # Stimulus Autocomplete controller

-This is a tiny stimulus controller (1.5kB gzipped) to make a selection from a list a list of result fetched from the server.
+This is a tiny stimulus controller (1.5kB gzipped) to make a selection from a list of results fetched from the server.

 ![Demo](https://media.giphy.com/media/5dYbYLVX4fSbbdyN84/giphy.gif)